pomartel/sudomarchy/src/content/blog/_2026/my-backup-setup-part-1.md

 title: "My backup setup (Part 1): documents, projects, and configs"
 description: "A lightweight backup strategy: Dropbox for documents, Git for code, yadm for dotfiles."
 pubDatetime: "2026-02-23"
+modDatetime: 2026-03-12
 heroImage: my-backup-setup-part-1.webp
 heroImageAlt: "Dropbox, GitHub, and yadm logos"
 draft: false
 ---

+_Update (2026-03-12): After hearing good things about restic, I added it to my backup strategy._

 Prior to Omarchy, I was a Mac user for 15 years.
 I used Time Machine to back up my system to an external drive and, every few years when I got a new Mac, I would do a fresh install and download and reconfigure all my apps.